JuliaKanik/JuliaKanik/README.md

 ### 🍀 I'm Julia, an aspiring full-stack developer.
 Currently learning with HyperionDev 👨‍💻

-- 🔭 I’m currently working on a webiste with Django framework
+- 🔭 I’m currently working on a website with Django framework

 - 🌱 I’m currently learning SQL and Bootstrap